If you haven’t already done so, why not read our Infertility & IVF page first.

-We support the lifestyle changes you make with effective acupuncture care.
-Acupuncture can potentially help reduce your thyroid symptoms in the following ways:
+We support the lifestyle changes you make with effective acupuncture and/or Chinese herbs.
+Acupuncture and Chinese herbs can potentially help reduce your thyroid symptoms in the following ways:

 - By helping reduce pain and inflammation – both are commonly found in autoimmune disease, including thyroid disease.

 - By helping balance immune system activity, although more research is required in this area.
-Balancing immune system activity means that acupuncture can potentially boost immunity when it is weak, but also reduce overactive immune responses, as is the case in autoimmunity.
+Balancing immune system activity means that acupuncture and Chinese herbs can potentially boost immunity when it is weak, but also reduce overactive immune responses, as is the case in autoimmunity.